Smit24-git/data-loader/readme.md

 *   **Configuration-Driven ETL:** Define all your data pipelines in a simple `job_profiles.json` file.
 No more writing repetitive boilerplate code.
 *   **Multi-Source Connectivity:** Connect to different database sources (e.g., PostgreSQL, SQL Server, MySQL) by specifying the connection string in your environment file and referencing it in your job profile.
+*   **Incremental Updates:** Save time and resources by only loading new data.
+The initial implementation supports incremental updates by comparing row counts.
 *   **Command-Line & Prefect Integration:** Run jobs directly from the command line for simple tasks or orchestrate them as Prefect flows for complex workflows.
 *   **Efficient Batch Processing:** Load large datasets efficiently by configuring the batch size for each job.
 ## Getting Started